mritunjaygoutam12/VUEJS-PWA/README.md

 open
 * [localhost/nextcloud](http://localhost/nextcloud)

-If you not find owncloud setup screen reload and wait for a minute
+If you not find nextcloud setup screen reload and wait for a minute

 In setup: